A Beginner’s Guide to Sim Racing – How To Get Started

 Setting Up Your Sim Racing Equipment

 One thing is getting the sim racing gear you need to get started.
-Another thing is putting it all together.
+Another thing is putting it all together in your racing simulator setup.

 There are several solutions to this, as many companies have developed ‘rigs’ made for sim racing.
-While varying in form, they all help provide a place for the equipment to not take up space on your desk.
+While varying in form, they all help provide a place for the equipment to not take up space on your desk – whether they’re called driving simulator setups or racing simulator setup.

 In a real racecar, the driver’s center of gravity is much lower than in an average civilian car.
 Consider ergonomic adjustments so that your: